-There is one thing you can do that increases your chances of being hired: getting an employee referral.
+There is one thing you can do that increases your chances of being hired: get referred.

-Here are seven things you need to know about being a referred candidate, based on a recent survey commissioned by iCIMS, a provider of talent acquisition solutions (you can see the full report here):
+Here are seven things you need to know about getting referred for job, based on a recent survey commissioned by iCIMS, a provider of talent acquisition solutions (you can see the full report here):

 6. Referred Employees Love Their Jobs

 You don’t just want a paycheck – you want a job you will enjoy.
 65% of referred employees were very satisfied with job fit or their ability to fulfill the requirements of the position, and 50% were very satisfied with how well they fit within the company.

 STRATEGY: Leverage the power of past colleagues to help you identify a company and job where you are more likely to be happy.

 If a company has more employees, it may make it easier to find someone inside the company to refer you.
 For example, larger companies might put more resources toward hiring referrals.

 - Small companies (99 or fewer employees) fill 14% of jobs through referrals

 - Medium companies (100 to 999 employees) fill 24% of jobs through referrals